execution-lab/adminbot-include/README.md

 # adminbot-include
-Assistant for administration on samp-sevrers
+Assistant for administration on samp-sevrers.

+Used command processes Pawn.CMD.
+It is advisable to use foreach.

 # Function